Introduction to Pre-K at KIPP Texas

 Our Joyful Pre-K Programs

-KIPP Texas offers high-quality Pre-K programming in Austin, Houston, and Dallas-Fort Worth.
+KIPP Texas offers high-quality Pre-K programming in Austin, Houston, San Antonio, and Dallas-Fort Worth.
 Review frequently asked questions and the offerings in your region below.

 Ready to Apply?
 Start Your Application Now!